I-am-Erk/CDDA-Tilesets/doc/HollowMoon/style/general.md

 ## Revisions happen
 Lastly it is important to recognize that revisions are bound to happen.
 I will periodically perform content revisions from time to time.

+## Check the document first
+When deciding to make a new sprite, be sure to check the "scrap" section to see if it already exists.
+There are plenty of sprites that are already finished that haven't been implemented yet.
+Once you're certain it hasn't been already been done, that is a great time to start.

 ## Thanks for reading!
 Good luck out there
 ![check](image/check.png)